 Preferred Provider Organization (PPO)

 PPO plans are like HMO plans, except with more flexibility.
-PPOs also feature a network of healthcare providers and facilities, but group members have the option to go to doctors or locations without being completely on the hook for the entire bill.
+PPOs feature a network of healthcare providers and facilities, but group members have the option to go to physicians or locations without being completely on the hook for the entire bill.
 Instead, these visits will result in higher co-pays and additional service costs, giving members some more freedom than HMO plans.

-It’s difficult to find the right group health insurance plan for your budget.
+It can be difficult to find the right group health insurance plan for your budget.
 Balancing benefits administration and budget can be overwhelming for anyone without a strong grasp of the healthcare system.

 That’s why many small business owners work with a Professional Employer Organization (PEO) to help weigh their group health insurance options and handle the administrative burden of healthcare coverage.
 Contact GMS today to talk to one of our experts about how we can help you offer quality healthcare plans that work with your budget.